BlockchainCommons/www.blockchaincommons.com/_posts/2022-12-27-Gordian-Envelope-Use-Cases.md

 4. [**Sam Gets Rigorous about Resilience (SSKR Permit)**](https://github.com/BlockchainCommons/Gordian/blob/master/Envelope/Use-Cases/Financial.md#4-sam-gets-rigorous-about-resilience-sskr-permit) — Sharding keys to improve resilience.
 5. [**Sam Promotes a Partner (Multi-Permit)**](https://github.com/BlockchainCommons/Gordian/blob/master/Envelope/Use-Cases/Financial.md#5-sam-promotes-a-partner-multi-permit) — Improving resilience through multiple permits.

+## The Common Thread of Use Cases

+The first common thread among the use cases for Gordian Envelopes is the need for secure and privacy-enhancing solutions for transmitting and storing complex, sensitive data.
+Gordian Envelopes can help to prevent tampering or other security breaches and ensure that only verified, trustworthy data is transmitted.
+This can be particularly important in industries such as healthcare, finance, and government, where the verifiability of personal data is of utmost concern.

+The second common thread is a focus on protecting human rights.
+The core value proposition of the privacy features of Gordian Envelopes cannot be overstated: through its support for selective disclosure and [progressive trust](https://www.blockchaincommons.com/musings/musings-progressive-trust/), Gordian Envelopes allow for disclosure of only specific parts of the data, and only to authorized parties, ensuring that the privacy rights of individuals are respected.

+The final common thread is diversity.
+Data stored in Gordian Envelope may be related to a wide range of industries, have cross-industry contexts, or cross international borders.
+It often involves diverse parties with different business models, risk models, and trust boundaries.
+When you have a diversity of users, requirements, and models, Gordian Envelopes can offer a flexible solution that allows different uses for different entities.